marinakosova/core-js-notes/README.md

 *var* is function scoped when it is declared within a function.
 This means that it is available and can be accessed only within that function.

-*var* variables are hoisted to the top of their scope and initialized with a value of undefined.
+*var* variables are hoisted to the top of their scope and initialized with a value of *undefined*.

 ``` javascript
 var greeter = "hey hi";